 The Governmental Accounting Standards Board (GASB) continues to issue new pronouncements, and there is a continuous challenge to appropriately evaluate and implement the new reporting requirements.
-As the statements continue to be technically challenging, additional stresses are being placed on the accounting professionals in DOA as well as in the Commonwealth as a whole to continue to produce more with fewer resources.
+As the statements continue to be technically challenging, additional stresses are being placed on the accounting professionals in the Department of Accounts as well as in the Commonwealth as a whole to continue to produce more with fewer resources.